qwy16/libra/README.md

 Libra Core implements a decentralized, programmable database which provides a financial infrastructure that can empower billions of people.

+This is my research fork for Libra.
+Everything is deliveried as it is.
+I do it my way~

 ## Note to Developers
 * Libra Core is a prototype.
 * The APIs are constantly evolving and designed to demonstrate types of functionality.
 Expect substantial changes before the release.